Class 10th Biology MCQs & Questions

 d) None of the above

-Sol: (c) Both (a) and (b)
+Sol: (c) Both (a) and (b) - The main male sex hormone is

 a) Testosterone